London’s Horniman Museum has been showing off its unique collections since 1890.

 The museum was founded by philanthropist Frederick John Horniman who had used the proceeds from his world-famous tea company to travel the world and amass a wondrous collection of artifacts, instruments and anthropological oddities.
-Eventually Horniman’s collection overtook his home and he opened the house to the visiting public.
+Eventually, Horniman’s collection overtook his home and he opened the house to the visiting public.
 The tea magnate continued to collect and in 1901 the current museum and gardens were opened, and have been attracting visitors as diverse as the collection itself.

-Special care has been given to the Horniman’s display method which uses the various items to create 3D diagrams and charts to better contextualize the importance of the various bones, relics and specimens.
-In addition to the stacks of glass-cased displays the facility also features an aquarium and a large clock tower.
-The most famous object, however, is definitely the overstuffed walrus that sits proudly on a fake iceberg (Victorian taxidermists didn’t realize that a walrus would have wrinkles).
+Special care has been given to the Horniman’s display method which uses the various items to create 3D diagrams and charts to better contextualize the importance of the various bones, relics, and specimens.
+In addition to the stacks of glass-cased displays, the facility also features an aquarium replete with live jellyfish, seahorses, stingrays, Tropical marine fish, Tropical Amazonian fish, and poison dart frogs.

 Check the website for some of the museum’s many educational and family-friendly events and take a trip to one of the most immersive museums in the world.